wkumari/draft-wkumari-dnsop-alt-tld/README.md

    As they are in an alternative namespace, they have no significance in the regular DNS context and so should not be looked up in the DNS context.
-Some of these requests will inevitably leak into the DNS context (for example, because of clicks on a link in a browser that does not have a extension installed that implements the alternate namespace resolution), and so the ALT TLD has been added to the "Locally Served DNS Zones" ( [RFC6303]) registry to limit how far these flow.

-   Groups wishing to create new alternate namespaces MAY create their alternate namespace under a label that names their namespace under the ALT label.
-They SHOULD choose a label that they expect to be unique and, ideally, descriptive.
-There is no IANA controlled registry for names under the ALT TLD - it is an unmanaged namespace, and developers are responsible for dealing with any collisions that
+   Groups wishing to create new alternate namespaces may create their alternate namespace under a label that names their namespace under the ALT label.
+They should attempt to choose a label that they expect to be unique and, ideally, descriptive.
+There is no IANA controlled registry for names under the ALT TLD - it is an unmanaged namespace, and developers are responsible for dealing with any collisions that may occur under .alt.

-Kumari & Sullivan        Expires August 5, 2017                 [Page 4]

-Internet-Draft               Reserve ALT TLD               February 2017

-   may occur under .alt.
 Informal lists of namespaces under .alt may appear to assist the developer community.

    [Editor note (to be removed before publication): There was significant discussion on an IANA registry for the ALT namespace -